With over 200 food producers under one roof, and lots of delicious samples, I couldn’t resist attending the Slow Food Market in Zurich.

-In Switzerland, the current organization, Slow Food CH, officially started in 1993—after a group had already organized in Ticino, the Italian-speaking canton of Switzerland.
+In Switzerland, the current organization, Slow Food CH, officially started in 1993.
+The first group of its kind started in Ticino, the Italian-speaking canton of Switzerland.
 According to its website, Slow Food CH has approximately 4,000 members.
 An individual can become a member of this organization for CHF 120 per year.

-Slow Food CH has developed a list of some 300 products that have earned a special designation: Presidio Slow Food.
+Slow Food CH has developed a list of some 300 products that have earned a special designation: Presidia.
 To be eligible for this distinction, these producers must “protect quality products made on a small scale using traditional practices.”
-Within Switzerland, over 20 products have earned the Presidio Slow Food label, several of which are available at Coop, a sponsor of Slow Food CH.
-Some examples of these products include rye bread (Pain de seigle) from Valais and corn flour (Farina bòna) from Ticino.
+Within Switzerland, over 20 products have earned the Presidia Slow Food label.
+You can find a number of these products at Coop, a sponsor of Slow Food CH.
+These products include rye bread (Pain de seigle) from Valais and a toasted corn flour (Farina bòna) from Ticino.

 Slow Food Market 2015

 At this year’s Slow Food market, I paid CHF 20 to get in with my Coop Supercard (general admission is CHF 24).
-It was a unique opportunity to talk with producers face-to-face about their foods to find out where and how its made.
-Plus, you can actually taste the products and have the satisfaction of purchasing them from people who will directly benefit from your contribution.
+It was a unique opportunity to talk with producers face-to-face.
+You have the satisfaction of purchasing products directly from the people who made them.

 During the market, I strolled through the rows and rows of food vendors, and every table had something on offer to taste.
 I tried some fantastic balsamic vinegar.
 Another vendor kept handing me delicious samples of truffle butter and truffle hollandaise sauce and cheese with truffles!
-A major surprise for me was the pleasantly sweet chocolate truffle made with powdered durian, a stinky fruit from Southeast Asia that’s banned from some places because of its wretched smell.
+A major surprise for me was the pleasantly sweet chocolate truffle made with powdered durian.
 Overall, I took home a variety of products, including biber, black olives, hard apple cider, panettone, chocolate and curry paste.